psejerman/ansible_basics/README.md

 # ansible_basics

-iThis repository contains the basic steps for the integration of a Debian machine setup with the Ansible automation tool.
+This repository contains the basic steps for the integration of a Debian machine setup with the Ansible automation tool.